thattomperson/toms.cooking/content/recipes/slow-cooker-indian-goat-curry/index.md

 - 1 teaspoon kashmiri chili powder (if using cayenne use a little less)
 - 1 teaspoon paprika
 - 1-2 Serrano pepper, minced
-- 1 (28 ounce) can organic diced tomatoes
+- 1 (800g) can organic diced tomatoes
 - 1 teaspoon garam masala, add more to taste
 - 1/2 – 1 cup water, depending on how thick you’d like the curry
 method: